 Tropical hibiscus varieties are native to Asia and can grow up to 2 feet per year and maxing out around 15 feet, as long as the conditions are right.

-Its booms are anywhere from 3 to 8 inches in diameter with vibrant colors (sometimes multiple colors-just check out this one on Etsy!) and protruding stamens.
+Its booms are anywhere from 3 to 8 inches in diameter with vibrant colors (sometimes multiple colors-just check out this shop on Etsy!) and protruding stamens.

 Tropical hibiscus typically do very well in North America.
 In zones 9-11, these varieties can live outdoors all year long.
 In the lower zones, typically 5-8, tropical hibiscus can thrive in pots as long as you bring them indoors when the weather turns cold.